JeffJetton/atari-examples/bbones/bbones5.md

 Rather than specifying the exact address value for each label, as we've been doing for our own equates, the technique used in `vcs.h` is a bit more flexible:

 * It sets an origin address using `org`, in a similar fashion to how we've been doing it in our own program.
 (The `TIA_BASE_WRITE_ADDRESS`, defined earlier in the file, is zero by default, so our origin starts at address $00.)
 * The statements then only specify *size* of each address being defined.
-The compiler keeps track of which address each of these will correspond to.
+The assembler keeps track of which address each of these will correspond to.
     * `ds` means "define space"
     * The number after it gives the amount of space, in bytes
-    * By the time the compiler gets to the `COLUBK` label we know and love, it knows to assign it to the next available byte, which is `$09`
+    * By the time the assembler gets to the `COLUBK` label we know and love, it knows to assign it to the next available byte, which is `$09`
-    * (The comments on each line also show the resulting address, but that was put there by the creaters of the file, for human readability.
-The compiler didn't generate that and doesn't pay attention to it.)
+    * (The comments on each line also show the resulting address, but that was put there by the creators of the file, for human readability.
+The assembler doesn't pay any attention to it.)
 * The whole thing is kicked off with a `seg.u` instruction. **This is very important!**
-    * It tells the compiler that the following is an "uninitialized segment"
+    * It tells the assembler that the following is an "uninitialized segment"
     * That is, the bytes being labeled are *mere definintions*., used only for reference by our program.
 These definitions, by themselves, will not generate any machine code or create any data in the output .bin file.

 Of course, you don't *have* to use `vcs.h`.
 There's nothing stopping you from creating your own file and even using different labels for all the addresses.
 But `vcs.h` has become the de facto standard for VCS programmers for many years, and the address names have been standard [since at least 1979](https://archive.org/details/StellaProgrammersGuide).